 Chapter 7: Imago Relationship Therapy Adapted for ADHD

 ADHD neurobiology often contributes to the development of poor social and problem-solving skills.
 With certain adaptations, Imago Relationship Therapy (IRT) can assist these couples in slowing out-of-control interchanges and promoting better communications and cooperation.

 Chapter 8: Co-Parenting Strategies

 Effective parenting requires a certain degree of consistency, a primary challenge with ADHD.
 When a child also has ADHD—and, the genetic odds are strong—it is even more imperative that the couple adopts a set of parenting strategies that are jointly supported and include structure and behavior modification.

 Following the step-by-step interventions detailed in those five treatment chapters, the three special-topics chapters delve more deeply into three areas where these couples frequently suffer crushing misattributions and conflict:

 ADHD-related traits can adversely affect finances in terms of both lowered income and increased outgo.
 It is important to work with these couples on identifying financial goals and implementing ADHD-informed habits to help meet those goals.

 by Kevin Roberts, MA

-ADHD neurobiology generally confers a vulnerability to addictive behaviors, including excessively pursuing “cyber” activities such as videogaming and social media—all of which can impair relationships.
-The clinician can engage both partners in strategies to assist the ADHD adult in overcoming these overuse behaviors and re-focusing on the relationship.
+ADHD neurobiology generally confers a vulnerability to addictive behavior.
+That includes excessively pursuing “cyber” activities such as videogaming and social media—all of which can impair relationships.
+The clinician can engage both partners in overcoming these overuse behaviors and re-focusing on the relationship.